 It is hard to imagine in the present time that some company produces over 20 models of turntables.
-And in the Austrian-Czech company Pro-Ject’s catalog we counted them straight 24.
-The model that we have tested is not included into catalog, but complete review, test and conclusion of Pro Ject RPM 1.3 Genie follows.
+And in the Austrian-Czech company Pro-Ject’s catalog, we counted them straight 24.
+The model that we have tested is not included in the catalog, but complete review, test, and conclusion of Pro Ject RPM 1.3 Genie follow.
 Namely, the name of the tested model is RPM 1.3 Genie, while the company catalog available on the Internet only has an RPM 1 Genie model.
 What is different is difficult to say.
 Looking at the image of model 1 and comparing it with the 1.3 model, significant differences, especially those of conceptions, could not be perceived.
 And even when comparing the technical data of model 1 from the catalog and those in the user manual of the 1.3 model we have not even come across what distinguishes them.
 However, from tests of this model in the audio news world it can be concluded that, despite the marks, this two doles are very similar.
 The differences concern some improvements on the tonearm and the engine (invisible from the data) and the voltage changes from 12 V to 16 V. The biggest and only noticeable difference is the tonearm.
 Model 1.3 tonearm has silver-plated wires, and it is possible to set VTA and also azimuth (lateral tilt).
 The tonearm has a pair of gold-plated phono connectors and allows the use of better interconnection cables instead of the supplied phono cable.
 All in all, therefore, as far as the difference is concerned, those who wish to own this gramophone should not “watch” the mark on it.

 - Brand Name: Pro-Ject

 - Product Name: RPM 1.3 Genie Record Turntable

 - Number Of Record Speeds: 2